Cerca News

 · KRGV (NBC 5)

-As students in the Rio Grande Valley prepare to return to school, vaccination rates in McAllen and Brownsville school districts have seen slight declines.
-According to the Texas Department of State Health Services, McAllen ISD reported a one-point drop in vaccinations among kindergarteners and seventh graders across six vaccines.
-Brownsville ISD experienced a similar decrease, except for hepatitis B, where kindergarteners showed less than a one-point drop.
-Interestingly, seventh graders in Brownsville ISD saw an increase in whooping cough vaccinations.
-Local pediatrician Dr. Umesh Pathak attributes the decline in rates to political statements and emphasizes the importance of vaccinations for children's health.
+As students in the Rio Grande Valley prepare to return to school, vaccination rates have slightly declined in McAllen and Brownsville school districts.
+According to the Texas Department of State Health Services, McAllen ISD experienced a one-point drop in vaccination rates among kindergarteners and seventh graders across six vaccines.
+Brownsville ISD saw a similar decrease, except for hepatitis B, where rates remained stable.
+Interestingly, seventh graders in Brownsville ISD showed an increase in whooping cough vaccinations.
+Local pediatrician Dr. Umesh Pathak attributes some of the decline to misleading statements made by political figures regarding vaccinations.
+He emphasizes the importance of immunization for children's health.

 AI summary · Source: KRGV (NBC 5)